liujohnj/ctf_guide/README.md

 * If you want to increase the odds of solving a challenge, it's best to sign in right at the opening bell, while the easier challenges are still unsolved.
 * Some CTFs will release new challenges periodically throughout the event.
 * It is more common than not for two or more Kernel Sanders teammates to collaborate on challenges.
 Such chat typically occurs in the specific Discord channel representing the challenge type, e.g., #crypto.
 However, be cognizant of the impact this will have on your ability to earn leeway credit in a course offering it.
-* It is common to find two or more individuals working through the night on challenges, chatting with each other on Discord, crashing for a few hours when the sun comes up, and then resuming efforts.
+* It also is common to find two or more individuals working through the night on challenges, chatting with each other on Discord, crashing for a few hours when the sun comes up, and then resuming efforts.
 * Some challenges may take 10 minutes to solve.
 Alternatively, you may spend 10+ hours on a challenge and never solve it.
 The first legitimate one I solved was a Crypto challenge during my seventh CTF and it took me a little less than two hours.
 Conversely, I have double-digit hours on other ones that I never could solve.
 * You are allowed to use whatever resources you can find to aid you with your efforts; however, read the published rules first at the respective CTF website.
 * If you have zero background in specialized areas such as Web or Reverse Engineering, I personally feel that the Crypto category may be the most intuitive one to tackle as a beginner.
 Alternatively, you may want to explore Forensics or Miscellaneous.
-If you're reading this during a Spring semester, you may be taking Malware Reverse Engineering.
+If you're reading this during a Spring semester, you may be taking Malware Reverse Engineering, which means that you're focusing on reverse engineering and pwn challenges.
 As uttered in the movie _Taken_, "good luck."

-###Frequently Asked Questions (FAQ)
+### Frequently Asked Questions (FAQ)
 _Coming soon_...